chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

   end

-* The ``enable`` parameter is set to true if the problem has a laser heat source term and enables its calculation.
+* The ``enable`` parameter is set to ``true`` if the problem has a laser heat source term and enables its calculation.

 * Laser ``concentration factor`` parameter indicates the definition of the beam radius.
-In almost all the articles, it is assumed equal to 2.0.
+In almost all the articles, it is assumed equal to :math:`2.0`.

-* The ``power`` parameter sets the power of the laser [:math:`ML^2T^{-3}`].
+* The ``power`` parameter sets the power of the laser :math:`[ML^2T^{-3}]`.

 * The ``absorptivity`` parameter is defined as the fraction of the amount of incident radiation that is absorbed by the surface, and it is measured using diffuse reﬂectance spectroscopy (DRS).
-Generally, a constant value in the range of 0.3-0.8 (for welding processes with titanium) ise used in the literature.
+Generally, a constant value in the range of :math:`0.3`-:math:`0.8` (for welding processes with titanium) ise used in the literature.
 However, recent studies show that it varies with powder particle size distribution and the angle of incidence that changes due to the dynamic melt pool surface `[1] <https://doi.org/10.1016/j.optlastec.2018.08.012>`_.

 * The ``penetration depth`` parameter determines the penetration depth of the laser in the simulation domain in the direction of emission.